JoshuaKGoldberg/Goldblog/content/blog/team-isolation-pitfalls/index.md

 <br />
 </em>

-Why is it that fresh new teams seem to always create tech debt before their first release?
+How does it happen that a fresh new product team can sometimes create tech debt before its first release?

 I'm not talking about the normal growing pains of expanding a small area of code; I mean the really divergent patterns that make existing developers think _"this is so off; why didn't they talk to us?"_.
-Maybe this isn't an issue you've experienced, but for me, it's been a consistent pain point with new product teams I've been on or partnered with over the last few years.
+Maybe this isn't an issue you've experienced, but for me, it's been a consistent pain point with new product teams I've been on or partnered with over the last near-decade.

-In this blog post, I will provide vague anecdotal observations rail against and  to support the following three tenants:
+In this blog post, I will provide vague anecdotal observations and associated reasoninng to support the following three tenants:

 1. Don't deprive junior developers of senior developers _(or vice versa)_
 2. Don't deprive new developers of area experts
-3. Don't lie to yourself about timelines
+3. Don't undervalue tech debt in long term planning

-> Each anecdote is a real occurence I observed or participated in, though anonymized and slightly obfuscated.
+> Each anecdote is a real occurence I have repeatedly observed and/or participated in, though anonymized and obfuscated.

 ## Preamble: Junior verses Senior

 **TODO: IMAGE**

 When does someone become a junior developer after learning to code?
-When do they become mid-range, or senior, or staff, or principle, or whatever else?
+When do they become mid-range, or senior, or staff, or principal, or whatever else?
 What counts as "experience", and how do you measure it?

-I don't fully understand the answers to any of those questions.
+There is no one-size-fits-all answer to any of those questions.
 If you've started to learn to code, you're a developer.
-For the sake of this easier writing, let's consider "junior" to be people who haven't yet gained repeat experience effectively performing the tasks described below, and "senior" to be those who have.
+For the sake of easier writing, let's consider "junior" to be people who haven't yet gained repeat experience effectively performing the tasks described below, and "senior" to be those who have.

 ## 1. Overstocking Junior Developers

 **TODO: IMAGE**

-> Anecdote: an intern and a junior developer on a relatively new team were tasked with creating a new variation of an existing, tech-debt-heavy page.
+> Anecdote: two junior developers on a relatively new team were tasked with creating a new variation of an existing, tech-debt-heavy page.
-> They gave an initial estimate of about a week, started working on code, and quickly realized they'd need help.
+> They gave an initial dev estimate, started working on code, and quickly realized they'd need help to overcome a greater-than-expected amount of existing tech debt.
-> They met with an experienced developer who gave advice on splitting components and code reuse.
+> They met with an experienced developer who gave advice on how to overcome that debt.
-> Under perceived pressure to complete the asignment, however, they copy&pasted several folders of legacy code and edited them for the new page variant.
+> Under perceived pressure to complete the assignment, however, they copy&pasted several folders of legacy code and edited them for the new page variant.

-Some requirements of developer project planned are inherently difficult when you haven't already planned multiple projects.
+Some requirements of developer project planning are inherently difficult when you haven't already planned multiple projects.
 Writing RFCs, accounting for existing technical debt, updating stakeholders -- you want to give people help when doing these for the first time.
 A healthy development team should pair its junior and senior developers together on advanced tasks such as project planning and architecture changes.
 Only a fool would "blame" the intern or junior developer from the anecdote.

+> Amusingly, every time I've seen this happen, the developers went above and beyond their role in attempting the rewrites, and deserved commendedation for their efforts!

 I'm not saying junior developers shouldn't participate in or even help lead major new investments -- practical experience is a great way to build seniority.
 Nor am I saying junior developers _can't_ build big things -- they can and should.
-I'm saying they ideally shouldn't do it _on their own_.
+I'm saying they no developer, regardless of experience, should be given challenging tasks _without an active support network_.

-Time and time again I've seen junior developers asked to do advanced tasks without adequate support, struggle to output as effectively as a senior, then blame themselves for reduced output.
+Time and time again I've seen new developers given advanced tasks without adequate support, struggle to meet unrealistic goals, then blame themselves.
 What an effective way to burn out your new developers!
-At the _very least_, when tackling larger tasks, they should be paired from the start with a more experienced developer who can assure them the assignment should be treated as a safe learning exercise.
+At the _very least_, when tackling larger tasks, new developers should be paired from the start with a more experienced developer who can assure them the assignment should be treated as a safe learning exercise.

 ### Understocking Junior Developers